trisfaizal/Marketing-Site/_customers/netflix.md

     The Developers were able to quickly set up this interface by using [Collections](http://docs.cloudcannon.com/editing/collections/)."
     image_path: /img/customers/netflix/collections.png
   - name: Internationalisation
-    description: "Netflix Devices is translated into 16 languages.
+    description: "Netflix Devices is translated into 16 languages which all get served from the same Jekyll site.

     The Marketing team updates the site in English.
 The Netflix translation team works behind the scenes translating content into the other languages they support."
     image_path: /img/customers/netflix/languages.png
   - name: Geolocation
-    description: "Particular devices and sections of the site only show when the site is viewed in from a certain country.

-    This allows Netflix to completely customise the website experience to an individual customer.
+    description: "Users are only shown devices and sections relevant to their country.
+This allows Netflix to completely customise the website experience to an individual customer."
-    "
     image_path: /img/customers/netflix/geo.png
   - name: Multiple Environments
     description: "Content updates are made on a staging site.
 The team can preview the site and see exactly how it will look before they push it live."